Image

 Phase N/A

-The ENCIRCLE Trial is a study to check if a new heart device, called the SAPIEN M3 System, is safe and works well for people with a heart problem called mitral regurgitation (MR).
-This means the heart's mitral valve doesn't close properly, letting blood flow the wrong way.
-The study focuses on patients who can't have regular heart surgery or other treatments.
+The ENCIRCLE Trial is a study to check if the SAPIEN M3 System is safe and works well for people with a heart condition called mitral regurgitation (MR).
+MR is when the heart's mitral valve doesn't close properly, causing blood to flow backward.
+The study is for patients who can't have regular surgery or procedures.
+Participants in this study will join a prospective single-arm, multicenter study, meaning it will include people from different places and only one group will receive the treatment.

 Study details